 The organizers of WABA felt that communication with members was important.
 The first issue of Ride On!!, consisting of mimeographed sheets stapled together, was undated, but probably appeared in late May.
-The name, complete with the enthusiasm demonstrated by not one, but two exclamation points, was a play on the popular slogan, "Right On!" which always appeared with one or two exclamation points.
-At the time, "Right On!" didn't have quite the radical abandon it once did, but it had not yet become part of the vernacular of the political center.
-Ride On!! appeared monthly during the remaining months of 1972, each issue containing WABA statements, news of WABA activities, and articles about legislative actions affecting bicyclists.
+The name, complete with the enthusiasm demonstrated by not one, but two exclamation points, was a play on the popular slogan, ''Right on!" which always appeared with one or two exclamation points.
+At the time, ''Right on!" didn't have quite the radical abandon it once did, but it had not yet become part of the vernacular of the political center.
+Ride On!! appeared monthly during the remainder of 1972, with each issue containing statements and news of WABA activities, and articles about legislative actions affecting bicyclists.

 Shaw established the WABA office at his own office address, the third floor of 1666 Connecticut Avenue, N.W., not far from Dupont Circle.
-It was a small, cluttered rooms, with stacks of paper piled up on the sill nearly covering up the one window.
-WABA board meetings were held at the table in the NPA conference room, where WABA newsletters and mailings were also prepared.
+It was a small, cluttered room, with stacks of paper piled up on the sill nearly covering the one window.
+WABA Board meetings were held in the NPA conference room, where WABA newsletters and mailings were also prepared.
 The WABA records were stored in NPA filing cabinets.
 The WABA mailing list was kept on an NPA computer.
-The WABA telephone number was even an NPA telephone line connected to an answering machine Shaw had loaned.
+The WABA telephone number was even an NPA telephone line connected to an answering machine Shaw had purchased.

-Under the leadership of Shaw, who used the title "acting chairman," WABA moved quickly to act on its agenda.
+Under the leadership of Shaw, who used the title ''Acting Chairman," WABA moved quickly to act on its agenda.
 By July, WABA established eleven task forces and committees.
 Of these, four dealt with different parking problems.
-They also included a Road Conditions Task Force, Newsletter and Distribution Staff, Theft Recovery Task Force, Bikeshop Task Force, and Architectural Consultant."
+They also included a Road Conditions Task Force, Newsletter and Distribution Staff, Theft Recovery Task Force, Bike Shop Task Force, and Architectural Consultant.

-Lobbying for bicycle improvements on the national leve1 was a novel idea in 1972.
+Working for bicycle improvements on the national level was a novel idea in 1972.
 The revived League of American Wheelmen, located in the Midwest, was years away from hiring a legislative director.
 The Bicycle Institute of America, predecessor to the Bicycle Manufacturers Institute, was still located in New York.
 The Bicycle Federation had not yet been established.
-WABA found itself in unique position to influence Washington on bicycle issues in an ongoing fashion not possible since the old League of American Wheelmen abandoned the effort closer to the turn of the century.
+WABA found itself in a unique position to influence Washington on bicycle issues in an ongoing fashion not possible since the old League of American Wheelmen abandoned the effort close to the turn of the century.

-Thus, WABA considered its scope to go beyond just the local concerns of bicyclists in the District, Maryland, and Virginia.
+Thus, WABA considered its scope to go beyond just the local concerns of bicyclists in D.C., Maryland, and Virginia.
 Early issues of Ride On!! discuss issues before Congress and the federal agencies.
-WABA urged federal officials to review Environmental Impact Statements for their effect on bicycling.
-WABA criticized the Office of Management and Budget for dismissing bicycle facilities as "cosmetic effects."
+WABA urged federal officials to review Environmental Impact Statements for any effect on bicycling.
+WABA criticized the Office of Management and Budget for dismissing bicycle facilities as ''cosmetic effects."
 Ride On!! covered the progress of the Federal Aid Highway Act of 1972 which authorized funds for bicycle facilities.

-The controversy over bicycle lanes was address from the very beginning.
-The first issue of Ride On!! proclaimed, "We whole-heartedly endorse the idea of bike lanes -- lanes on major travel routes...separate from the rest of the road by a white line which the motorist may not cross."
+The controversy over bicycle lanes was addressed from the very beginning.
+The first issue of Ride On!! proclaimed, ''We wholeheartedly endorse the idea of bike lanes----lanes on major travel routes... separated from the rest of the road by a white line which the motorist may not cross."

 On May 1, the D.C.
-Register carried a notice of the Council's consideration of a regulation which would require managers of commercial buildings to permit the bicyclists to be brought into and stored in their buildings.
+Register carried a notice of the Council's consideration of a regulation which would require managers of commercial buildings to permit bicycles to be brought into and stored in their buildings.
 It also required some buildings to provide bicycle storage.
 WABA discussed the proposed regulation at its first meeting, and the early newsletters urged members to support the proposal.